YunranChen/chemicals/content/authors/andrew/_index.md

 ---
 authors:
-- andrew
+- yunran
-name: Andrew Heiss
+name: Yunran Chen
 superuser: true
 ---

-Andrew Heiss is an assistant professor at the Andrew Young School of Policy Studies at Georgia State University, researching international NGOs and teaching data science, program evaluation, and economics.
+Yunran Chen is a Ph.D. student in Department of Statistical Science at Duke University, researching on Baysian factor model and nonparametric Bayesian methods.